Theese 32 DIY painted furniture makeovers are the best of the best. You will want to paint furniture after seeing these fabulous makeovers.

 Latex paint is great.
 I don’t know why so many people pooh pooh it when furniture is mentioned.
 Latex paint is a go to for me when choosing the perfect paint for a makeover.

-You can get it mixed in any color for one thing!
-The color choice for the boys bedroom suite was just right.
+The gray and yellow color choice for the boys bedroom suite was just right.
 The hardware is painted with gray primer spray paint.
 See all the details here…..Gray Furniture For Boys.

 See the furniture projects painted with Latex Paint by clicking here.